kyxap1/starred/README.md

 - [csv](https://github.com/segmentio/csv) - Uber simple CSV formatting/parsing for node
 - [nginx-jwt](https://github.com/auth0/nginx-jwt) - Lua script for Nginx that performs reverse proxy auth using JWT's
 - [mr-data-converter](https://github.com/shancarter/mr-data-converter) - Takes CSV or tab-delimited data from Excel and converts it into several web-friendly formats, include JSON and XML.
-- [wide](https://github.com/b3log/wide) - :fireworks: A Web-based IDE for Teams using Go programming language/Golang. 一个基于 Web 的 Go 语言 IDE。https://wide.b3log.org
+- [wide](https://github.com/b3log/wide) - :fireworks: A Web-based IDE for teams using Go programming language/Golang. 一个基于 Web 的 Go 语言 IDE。https://wide.b3log.org
 - [GetOptGenerator](https://github.com/dafuer/GetOptGenerator) - Easy way to start a C project
 - [hubot](https://github.com/hubotio/hubot) - A customizable life embetterment robot.
 - [foresight.js](https://github.com/adamdbradley/foresight.js) - DEPRECATED: Prior to recent developments with the picture element, Foresight.js gaves webpages the ability to tell if the user's device is capable of viewing high-resolution images before the image is requested from the server.
 Additionally, it judges if the user's device currently has a fast enough network connection for high-resolution images.
 Depending on device display and network connectivity, foresight.js will request the appropriate image for the webpage.